Religion in the Falkland Islands: Presbyterian

 of the five congregations is in Stanley and it was established in 1899.
 From 1934 to 1965, Rev Forrest McWhan (1913-1965), originally a Church of Scotland missionary, was the minister of The Tabernacle.

 Baptist

 Charles Spurgeon of the Metropolitan Tabernacle in London sent materials for the a church to be constructed.
 The church is currently located in Stanley and is known as the Tabernacle Free Church.

+Jehovah's Witnesses

+There is a Kingdom Hall of Jehovah's Witnesses located on Dean Street in Stanley.
+Jehovah's Witnesses have had an active presence in the area since the late 1950s, primarily known for their preaching work throughout the town.
+Over the past decade, the number of members has fluctuated between 7 and 16.

 Other groups

 As of 31 December 2011, The Church of Jesus Christ of Latter-day Saints reported ten members in the Falkland Islands.

-Smaller numbers are of Jehovah's Witnesses, Seventh-day Adventists and Greek Orthodox are also to be found, with the latter being due to Greek fishermen passing through.
+Smaller numbers are of Seventh-day Adventists, around 8 members according to data from the Church itself and Greek Orthodox are also to be found, with the latter being due to Greek fishermen passing through.

+Bahai Faith

 A small number of followers of the Baháʼí Faith live on the islands, and have a policy of trying to settle remote locations.

+Islam

+According to the 2006 census, a small Muslim population of nine individuals—making up 0.3% of the total population—resided in East Falkland.

+Judaism

+As of 2006, there is one individual of Jewish faith residing in the Falkland Islands.